wchorski/dg-pywrite/src/site/notes/developer/Home Lab 🏠/Duplicati.md

 ### Run as System Service

 Here is the configuration for a system service.
-Check out [[developer/Linux/Linux System Service\|developer/Linux/Linux System Service]] if you want more of a break down
+Check out [[developer/Linux/Linux System Service\|Linux System Service]] if you want more of a break down

 ` sudo nano /etc/systemd/system/duplicati.service`
 ```shell